RentHub-Org/Testing-SDK/README.md

-# Testing @ellumina/flux SDK
+# Testing @ellumina/Renthub-BTFS SDK

-The `@ellumina/flux` SDK is designed to simplify interactions with the Flux ecosystem.
-It supports uploading files and JSON data, as well as retrieving data from Flux.
+The `@ellumina/renthub-btfs` SDK is designed to simplify interactions with the Renthub ecosystem.
+It supports uploading files and JSON data, as well as retrieving data from RENTHUB.

 ## Installation